 - CPD Training Grants are awarded to members for attendance at recognised professional conservation-restoration training courses, workshops and conferences of 1-5 days duration.

 - Applications must be received by ICRI six weeks prior to the training course or conference.
 ICRI will not award a grant if the course or conference has already taken place.

 - The award to each applicant is dependent on the funds available to ICRI, the number of applications received and the quality of the application.
 ICRI will endeavour to support a maximum of 50% of total relevant expenditure (course fees, transport and accommodation).
 In exceptional circumstances an award may be higher.

 - A limited number of grants may be available for one particular course or conference.
 In the event of multiple applications for the same course a percentage of the fee may be awarded.

 - No more than two applications from the same organisation will be accepted per event.

-- To ensure parity, members can only successfully apply for one bursary a year.
+- To ensure parity, members can only successfully apply for one CPD grant a year.

 - Successful applicants must write a brief review (c.500 words) of the training event attended for the Heritage Council, within one month of attendance.
 This may be published by ICRI.

-Applications will be considered from Accredited Conservator-Restorer Members, Conservator-Restorer Members and Student Members who have completed their training.
+Applications will be considered from accredited conservator-restorer members, conservator-restorer members and student members who have completed their training.
+Applicants must be resident on the island of Ireland or working for an Irish or Northern Irish cultural institution at the time of application.
 Eligible members need to have been a member of ICRI for a minimum of six months prior to submitting an application.

-Please Note: Members in any form of arrears, members of the ICRI Board, Associate Members, Institutional Members and Student Members currently in receipt of an Education Bursary for full-time training are not eligible to apply.
+Please note: members in any form of arrears, members of the ICRI Board, associate members, institutional members and student members currently in receipt of an ICRI education bursary for full time training are not eligible to apply.